Quantum deformed phantom dynamics in light of the generalized uncertainty principle: Dynamical System Analysis

 \subsection{For $V(\phi)=V_0 \phi^2$}

-In this subsection, we study qualitative dynamics (DSA) for a universe dominated by a phantom scalar field with quadratic potential considering GUP correction.

-Following the above-mentioned recipe, we perform dynamic system analysis by constructing autonomous equations for the chosen potential.
+Following the above-mentioned recipe, we perform DSA by constructing autonomous equations for the chosen potential.
 This will allow us to perform fixed point analysis and study the behavior of phase portraits.
-From the eq.(\ref{finalfreid for potential}), the expansion normalized Friedmann equation can be written as
+From Eq.(\ref{finalfreid for potential}), the expansion normalized Friedmann equation can be written as